-Arguments in favor of the Nikon D5300:
+Advantages of the Nikon D5300:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More compact: Is smaller (125x98mm vs 151x116mm) and will fit more readily into a bag.